Kingdom of Cambodia

 Over a period of 300 years, between 900 and 1200 AD, the Khmer Kingdom of Angkor produced some of the world's most magnificent architectural masterpieces on the northern shore of the Tonle Sap, near the present town of Siem Reap.
 The Angkor area stretches 15 miles east to west and 5 miles north to south.
 Some 72 major temples or other buildings dot the area.
 Suryavarman II built the principal temple, Angkor Wat, between 1112 and 1150.
 With walls nearly one-half mile on each side, Angkor Wat portrays the Hindu cosmology with the central towers representing Mount Meru, home of the gods; the outer walls, the mountains enclosing the world; and the moat, the oceans beyond.
 Angkor Thom, the capital city built after the Cham sack of 1177, is surrounded by a 300-foot wide moat.
 Construction of Angkor Thom coincided with a change from Hinduism to Buddhism.
 Temples were altered to display images of the Buddha, and Angkor Wat became a major Buddhist shrine.

 During the 15th century, nearly all of Angkor was abandoned after Siamese attacks.
 The exception was Angkor Wat, which remained a shrine for Buddhist pilgrims.
 The great city and temples remained largely cloaked by the forest until the late 19th century when French archaeologists began a long restoration process.
-France established the Angkor Conservancy in 1908 to direct restoration of the Angkor complex.
-For the next 64 years, the conservancy worked to clear away the forest, repair foundations, and install drains to protect the buildings from their most insidious enemy: water.
-After 1953, the conservancy became a joint project of the French and Cambodian Governments.
-Some temples were carefully taken apart stone by stone and reassembled on concrete foundations.
-Tourism is now the second-largest foreign currency earner in Cambodia's economy, and Angkor Wat has helped attract international tourism to the country.
+Concerned about further destruction and dilapidation of the Angkor complex and cultural heritage, the Cambodian Government in 1995 established the Authority for the Protection and Management of Angkor and the Region of Siem Reap (APSARA) to protect, maintain, conserve, and improve the value of the archaeological park.
+In December 1995 the World Heritage Committee confirmed Angkor's permanent inscription on the World Heritage List.
+Tourism is now the second-largest foreign currency earner in Cambodia's economy.

 Although Cambodia had a rich and powerful past under the Hindu state of Funan and the Kingdom of Angkor, by the mid-19th century the country was on the verge of dissolution.
 After repeated requests for French assistance, a protectorate was established in 1863.
 By 1884, Cambodia was a virtual colony; soon after it was made part of the Indochina Union with Annam, Tonkin, Cochin-China, and Laos.
 France continued to control the country even after the start of World War II through its Vichy government.
 In 1945, the Japanese dissolved the colonial administration, and King Norodom Sihanouk declared an independent, anti-colonial government under Prime Minister Son Ngoc Thanh in March 1945.
 The Allies deposed this government in October.
 In January 1953, Sihanouk named his father as regent and went into self-imposed exile, refusing to return until Cambodia gained genuine independence.